masa-su/pixyz/README.md

 >>    (fc3): Linear(in_features=512, out_features=784, bias=True)
 >>  )
 ```
-This distribution can also perform sampling and likelihood estimation.
+This distribution can also perform sampling and likelihood estimation in the same way.
 Thanks to this API, we can easily implement even more complicated probabilistic models.

 ### 2. Set objective function and train the model
 After defining distributions, we should set the objective fuction of the model and train (optimize) it.
 In Pixyz, there are three ways to do this.